latexdraw/latexdraw/README.md

 - On Windows, you need `WIX toolset` (https://wixtoolset.org)
 - On MacOSX, it seems to work without any supplementary installation

-If you run the tests, you need LaTeX to be installed (and PSTricks packages).
+If you do not want to go through this step, you can ask Maven to ignore these steps:
+`mvn clean package -Dexec.skip -Dassembly.skipAssembly`